Rashnain/BetterUI/README.md

 ## Features

 * Uses the whole screen for things like parameters
-* Removes the top bar that contains the Discord logo and integrates the buttons next to the help button
+* Removes the top bar
-* Background images of server invites aren't cropped
+* Removes Nitro and Store tabs
-* Removes Nitro and Friends tabs*
+* Removes Friends tab*
-* Removes gift, GIF, sticker and emoji buttons from the message bar*
+* Removes gift, GIF, sticker, emoji and apps buttons from the message bar*
 * And a bunch of other little things

 \* configurable